 Epic desert traverse complete, the team bid farewell to the camels and their handlers.
 After visiting the pyramids and temples at Nuri and El Kurru, we drive south to Bejrawiyya – site of the pyramids of Old Meroë.
 Smaller than Egyptian pyramids but with steeper sides, these pyramids are the tombs of the ancient Meroitic kings and queens who reigned in Nubia from 300BC to 300AD.
 We’ll have the opportunity to enter some of the tombs including some which have hieroglyphic inscriptions and murals to rival those in Luxor.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 The trek requires no special technical skills but you need to be capable of travelling in a remote region for the duration of the trek without external support.
-Team members should be willing to be part of a team working together to achieve the goal of the expedition.
+The most challenging aspect of this expedition will be the heat – with daytime temperatures of 30 – 40 °C. Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 As a team member, you should have an adventurous and robust spirit.

 Applicants will receive a Handbook with further expedition information.
 View Secret Compass’s suggested Expedition Training Advice and get in touch with any fitness, health, training or kit questions that remain.
 Teammates who arrive without meeting the agreed minimum fitness requirements can jeopardise themselves and the expedition’s goal so do take training seriously, prepare as appropriate and arrive fit and ready to go!
 Teammates must be comfortable with the following: